 Eric Reyes, a former Calexico High School teacher, has dedicated his life to advocating for his community.
-He is a member of the Imperial Irrigation District’s Energy Consumers Advisory Committee, Los Amigos de la Comunidad, and the Salud Sin Fronteras Coalition among many others.
+He is a member of the Imperial Irrigation District’s Energy Consumers Advisory Committee, Los Amigos de la Comunidad, and the Salud Sin Fronteras Coalition, among many other community groups.
 He has spent years advocating for the residents of the Nosotros Subdivision, a federally subsidized housing tract for low income workers, which has a startlingly high number of pulmonary diseases and cancer cases.
-I met him alongside the New River, to talk about the issues it brings to the community.
+I met him alongside the New River to talk about the issues it brings to the community.
 He told me, “This one guy had mushrooms growing inside.
 He had the closest house to the New River.
 He passed away.
 He had mushrooms growing inside his lungs.”

 The smell of the New River hits you like a brick wall, a burning, rancid, chemical stench unlike anything you have ever encountered.
 It is surrounded by signs that read,

 “WARNING – CONTAMINATED SOIL AND NEW RIVER WATER – KEEP OUT!!,” in English and Spanish.
-When regional water board employees take samples from the New River to test the water quality, they wear full body suits, protective face shields, and use a long pole from atop bridges to avoid even slight contact with the water.
-Border Patrol agents who work near the river are required to have regular immunization against diseases such as hepatitis.
-They are also directed to seek medical attention within 24 hours if they are exposed to New River water.
-People who are trying to cross into the U.S. without documentation are the most often exposed—even in these cases, exposure is usually only because the rafts the migrants used capsized and not because they were willing to swim through the dangerous water31.
+When regional water board employees take samples from the New River to test the water quality, they wear full body suits, protective face shields, and use long poles from atop bridges to avoid even slight contact with the water.
+Border Patrol agents who work near the river are required to have regular immunizations against diseases such as hepatitis.
+They are also directed to seek medical attention within 24 hours if they contact New River water.
+People who are trying to cross into the U.S. without documentation are the most often exposed—even in these cases, exposure is usually only because the rafts the migrants used capsized and not because they were willing to swim through the dangerous water32.

 Eric tells me, “INS, Border Patrol, they have a policy that you do not follow anyone into the New River.
 So undocumented people, they would cross into the New River knowing they were not going to be chased.
 And then if [border patrol agents] do go in there they have a HAZMAT crew to decontaminate them, immediately.
 I mean that tells you the force of it…”